clubfk/cow/README.md

     # on the upstream proxy, use the following:
     #listen = cow://aes-128-cfb:password@0.0.0.0:8388

-Then simply run cow and enjoy it.
+Then simply run cow and enjoy it ;)

 # Configuration details